 - If you’re playing as Bass, stand underneath worm dispensers and fire straight up.
 Tape the buttons down on your controller and go eat dinner.
 The power-ups will fall directly onto Bass, so you don’t even have to move.
 This is the fastest way to refill Bass’s energy.

-- Try equipping Mega Man’s Auto-Charge item before entering a boss battle.
+- Try equipping Mega Man’s Auto Charger item before entering a boss battle.

 - To defeat a Sniper Joe easily, stand right next to him and fire so that your arm goes through his shield, and your shots will hit him instead of his shield even though he tries to block.